thangckt/thangckt.github.io/README.md

 # Welcome

-This is a repository for "hello world"
+This is a repository for my "hello world"

 It dedicates for a public site.